 A collection of formative assessment activities for various grades

-I created a collection of ideas for formative assessment, and my initial idea was to translate them in Serbian via the Padlet comment feature so that everyone can use them, but we started chatting with Kate from Edmodo, and we haven’t completed this activity.
+I created a collection of ideas for formative assessment, and my initial idea was to translate them into Serbian via the Padlet comment feature so that everyone can use them.
+Still, we started chatting with Kate from Edmodo, and we haven’t completed this activity.

 Assessment assignments we can create in Edmodo

-The most important part of the webinar was the part where we demonstrated and tested out all the features of Edmodo, which can be used for formative assessment.
+The most important part of the webinar was where we demonstrated and tested out all the features of Edmodo, which can be used for formative assessment.
 They include: